Newsletter 2023 – 03

 2. Counting your own employees

-Example: an employee is initially employed part-time for 100 days in the reference period; after that he will receive a full-time contract.
-This employee will count as 100/365 + 265/(365X2) = 0.64 full-time equivalent.
+Example: An employee initially works part-time for 100 days during the reference period; afterward, they are switched to a full-time contract.
+This employee's full-time equivalent will be 100/365 + 265/(365X2) = 0.64.

-3. Counting temporary workers
+3. Counting the temporary workers

 For these temporary workers, you must divide the total number of days by 91.
-Here too, the temporary worker with an hourly schedule of less than 3/4th of a full-time employment only counts for half.
+Here too, the temporary worker with an hourly schedule of less than 3/4 of a full-time employment only counts for half.

 4. Points of attention

-• a choice to fill that need with a temporary worker will mean that you are expected to employ 1 additional employee per year;
+- will a choice to meet this need with a temporary worker result in you being deemed to employ 1 additional employee on an annual basis;

 5. More than 50/100 employees and yet no social election procedure is initiated